Categories

 Thanks to technology (and some work on my part) an independent has had the best selling Final Cut Pro X book in Amazon for June, July and August 2011.
 (Because there are no other print books being sold for Final Cut Pro X!)

-2 responses to “Three authors, three examples of the disruption in (print) publishing!”
+2 replies on “Three authors, three examples of the disruption in (print) publishing!”

 any idea how to sell a movie through online distribution?
 Is there anything like an AppStore for movies through which I can sell a movie?
 Like what Amazon is doing for the books.